-AGREEMENT.

-LIMITS OF WEIGHT AND SIZE.
+Article 3. - LIMITS OF WEIGHT AND SIZE.

-- I. A parcel for Yugoslavia posted in the United Kingdom shall not exceed 22 pounds in weight, 3 feet 6 inches in length, and 6 feet in length and girth combined; and a parcel for the United Kingdom posted in Yugoslavia shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
-As regards the exact calculation of the weight and dimensions of a parcel the view of the despatching Office shall be accepted except in a case of obvious error.
+A parcel for the Countries of the Levant under French Mandate posted in the United Kingdom shall not exceed 22 pounds in weight, 3 feet 6 inches in length, and 6 feet in length and girth combined; and a parcel for the United Kingdom posted in the Countries of the Levant under French Mandate shall not exceed 10 kilogrammes in weight, 1.05 metre in length and 1.80 metre in length and girth combined.

-Transit of Parcels.
+Article 4. - Transit of Parcels.

-The two Postal Administrations guarantee the right of transit for parcels over their territory to or from any country with which they respectively have Parcel Post communication.
+The two contracting Governments guarantee the right of transit for parcels over their territory to or from any country with which they respectively have parcel post communication.
 Transit parcels shall be subject to the provisions of this Agreement and to the Detailed Regulations so far as these are applicable.